 - Guidance Counsellor

 - Learning Support Teacher.

-The Guidance Counsellor, Mrs Cathy Mills, works with students and their parents and caregivers to assist students with their academic, behavioural, social and emotional growth.
+The Guidance Counsellor, Mrs Rachel Leslie, works with students and their parents and caregivers to assist students with their academic, behavioural, social and emotional growth.
 She also provides career advice as necessary.
 Importantly, she plays a key role in ensuring today's students become the productive, well-adjusted adults of tomorrow.